ramonrabello/Marvel-Favorite-Hero-App/README.md

 # Favorite Hero

-Great app for Marvel's characters fans with some cool features like searching heroes,
+Cool app for Marvel's characters fans with some cool features like searching heroes,

 # Setup